Mikle-Coder/GASMiner/README.md

    - This will execute a script that creates 20 time-based triggers (every minute) to initiate the computational script.

 This setup will increase the overall computational capacity by 200 solutions per minute.

+### Note

+**Increasing Computational Power**

+Currently, the primary computational algorithm operates at a limited speed, restricting the overall system performance.
+To achieve higher efficiency in the project as a mining farm, two options are suggested:

+1. **Increasing the Number of Connected Accounts**:
+   Adding additional Google accounts to integrate with the computational system will boost the overall computational power.

+2. **Algorithm Optimization**:
+   The mining.gs file, containing the script in Apps Script, represents the computational algorithm currently operating at a limited speed.
+To enhance overall performance, it's essential to optimize this algorithm to increase task execution speed.
+Optimizing the algorithm will significantly improve computational efficiency by up to 120 times.

+Any improvements made to the mining.gs file to accelerate computations will significantly contribute to enhancing the overall efficiency of the mining process.